chuae95/Interview_Assessment/README.md

 To initialize the project, kindly run the "npm start" command.
 The data will be automatically entered by using the build method of Sequelize in the router.js file.
+If the data is not added on the initial run, running it a second time would update the tables.

 Several models have been created in the models folder.
 These include class, subject and profile JS models.
 2 extra models (profileClass and studentClass) have been to capture information about